fireblocks/recovery/apps/recovery-relay/README.md

 - Scan the QR code shown in Recovery Utility with a phone or an internet-connected computer to open a Recovery Relay URL.
 - To send data back to Recovery Utility, use a webcam on the airgapped to scan a QR code from Recovery Relay.

 You can set the Recovery Relay URL in Recovery Utility settings.
-The default instance is hosted on Vercel at [relay.fireblocks.solutions](relay.fireblocks.solutions).
-You can also use this repository to build and host the static files yourself.
+You can use this repository to build and host the site static files yourself.

 ## Development Scripts